davidkane9/creditr/README.md

 Acknowledgements
 --------------------------------------------------------
-Thanks to Jeff Enos for package's name.
+Thanks to Jeff Enos for suggesting the package name.